ForgottenArbiter/SeedSearch/README.md

 ## Current Major Restrictions

-- Potions are not handled at all
+- Potions have some basic support now, but it is incomplete.
 - Default seed filtering is very limited.
 To do something complicated, you must program it yourself.
 - There is no checking to make sure that you can actually make it to Act 4.